Do you want to disable post oEmbed on your WordPress website?

 As we mentioned earlier, this doesn’t remove your content from WordPress websites.
 Due to how WordPress caching works, if a third party has already embedded a page or post, then it will continue to appear on their website.

-Bonus: More Tips for Improving WordPress Speed and Performance
+Bonus Tips to Improve WordPress Speed and Performance

 Disabling embeds in WordPress can be a great way to boost your website’s speed and performance.
 If you are looking for more ways to boost WordPress performance, then you can: